Stavan67/Orbit/README.md

 ## 🎯 Project Goal

-ORBIT gives small satellite operators, universities running CubeSats, early-stage commercial operators with one to five satellites, an independent, self-hosted conjunction screening capability using entirely public data.
+ORBIT provides an independent, self-hosted conjunction screening capability using entirely public data for small satellite operators, universities running CubeSats and early-stage commercial operators with one to five satellites.

 Commercial SSA services (LeoLabs, ExoAnalytic, SpaceFence) are expensive.
 Space-Track.org issues Conjunction Data Messages (CDMs) only for a monitored subset of object pairs.
 ORBIT fills the gap: